States push jobless from virus recession to return to work

 “As President Reagan said, the best social program is a job,” Arizona Republican Gov. Doug Ducey said when announcing the resumption of the work-search requirement.
 “This statement rings true today.
 Unemployment benefits are still available to Arizonans who need them, but now that plenty of jobs are available, those receiving the benefits should be actively looking for work.”

-Montana, South Carolina and Arkansas are planning to stop accepting the $300 benefit.
+Arkansas, Mississippi, Montana and South Carolina are planning to stop accepting the $300 benefit.

 In announcing last week that beginning June 27 unemployed workers will no longer receive the $300 benefit, Montana Republican Gov. Greg Gianforte said it was “doing more harm than good.”